shenwei356/kmcp/docs/usage.md

   1. default output (a TSV file), columns:
       1) target:   reference id
       2) chunkIdx: the index of genome chunk
-      3) bins:     the number of bins for counting
+      3) bins:     the number of bins in bloom filters for counting 1s
-      4) binSize:  the size of a bin
+      4) binSize:  the size/width of a bin
       5) counts:   comma-seperated counts in each bin
   2. the density image (a grayscale JPEG image):
-      - width: the number of bins
+      - X: bins.
+The width is the number of bins
+      - Y: bloom filters, with each representing a genome (chunk).
-      - height: the number of names (references or reference chunks)
+        The height is the number of names (genome or genome chunks)
+      - greyscale/darkness of a pixel: the density of a bin, calculated as:
+            255 - 255 * ${the number of 1s in the bin} / ${bin-size}

 Examples:
   1. common use: